New Business Development

 The challenge: Asking for referrals

 You don’t get referrals if you don’t ask, but asking may damage your client relationships.
 Not asking isn’t good for business.
-Consider this: Nearly 90% of new clients come from referrals.1 Yet, 88% of financial professionals say they didn’t ask their clients for a referral.2
+They can be a primary growth engine.
+Nearly 70% of a practice’s new business was through referrals, according to Cerulli Associates.1

 Our solution: “Preferrals”

-Our business-building program, “Preferrals” uses a research-based approach in an effort to transform an outdated and potentially harming referral method into a low-risk offer to help friends, colleagues, and family members.
-You’ll learn:
+Our business-building program, “Preferrals,” uses a research-based approach to transform an outdated and potentially harmful referral method into a low-risk offer to help friends, colleagues, and family members.
+You’ll be shown:

 3. Social prospecting methods